exustash/jk-pipeline-utils/vars/withContainerRegistry.rst

-## useDockerHost
+## withContainerHost

-Use either the primary docker host or the worker docker host.
+Use either the primary host or the worker host.

 ### Parameters